 1. Get top-level support

 It's not enough to set up a "wellness room" or offer mindfulness training if the company culture clearly doesn't support such efforts, and that support starts in the C-suite.
-The more invested leadership is in workplace mindfulness initiatives, the better the chance of success.
+The more invested leadership is in reducing stress levels and promoting workplace mindfulness initiatives, the better the chance of success.

 Take the example of TimeXtender.
 Leadership truly supports the concept of workplace mindfulness.
 Mindfulness practices are woven throughout TimeXtender's culture, and Co-founder Krog Iversen is even a certified mindfulness practitioner.